dhmay/jamstats/README.md

 `jamstats-plot-pdf [-h] [--anonymize] [--debug] [--inprogress] jsonfileorserver [pdffile]`

 Makes plots describing a game and writes them to a PDF.
 If output PDF file isn't specified, uses the input filepath and changes .json to .pdf.
 If `--inprogress` is specified, instead of reading an input JSON file, connects to a running scoreboard server and downloads the current game state.
-In that case, the first argument should be a string of the format `server:port`, e.g., `localhost:8000`.
+In that case, the first unnamed argument should be a string of the format `server:port`, e.g., `localhost:8000`.

 ### jamstats-convert-tsv